Updated on 4/13/2023

 If you’re concerned that someone close to you is using heroin or another opioid, you have good reason to take it seriously.
 Opioids are among the most dangerous drugs in the world and their prolonged abuse can put a person at serious risk for irreversible damage, overdose and death.
-To help your loved one through this challenge, learn to watch for the signs of an ongoing opioid addiction, be prepared to stage an intervention and determine where you can turn for professional help.
+To help yourself or a loved one through this challenge, this blog will help you learn the signs of an ongoing opioid addiction, be prepared to stage an intervention and determine where you can turn for professional help.

 The Signs of Opioid Addiction

 Opioids begin to affect a person’s mind from first use.
 As the urge increases, you may witness your loved one acting less like themself.
 Your loved one may become emotionally closed off or difficult to communicate with; you may get the sense that they’re hiding something or that you’re not as close as you used to be.
 You may witness mood swings, overt hostility and other rapid changes in personality at times.
 Trust your gut and don’t be afraid to consult a professional.

 The psychological effects of addiction can cause your loved one to seemingly float through life in a constant state of slight confusion or dissociation.
 They are likely to become detached from work, school, projects, hobbies, family and relationships.
 Dropping out of obligations or activities, falling out with their friend group, spending time with people you don’t know as well and actively choosing isolation are potential warning signs of addiction.
 Take note, as well, of any unusual financial activities.
 Opioids can be expensive.
 Some users may end up changing their approach to work, taking on another job, cutting back on other expenses (like food or bills) or obtaining funding through other means.